Wobbly moduli of chains, equivariant multiplicities and $\mathrm{U}(n_0,n_1)$-Higgs bundles: Preliminaries and notation

 which is moreover a fixed point for the $\CC^\times$-action.
 Similarly, equivariance of the Hitchin map and properness of the fibers imply that for any $(E,\varphi)\in h^{-1}(0)$

 where $ h^{-1}(0)^{\CC^\times}$ denotes the fixed point set of the $\CC^\times$-action (necessarily nilpotent).
 These were classified by Simpson \cite{Simpson}.
 They are of the form

-where $F_i$ is a rank $n_i$ degree $d_i$ vector bundle (where $\ol{n}=(n_0,\dots, n_s)$ and $\ol{d}=(d_0,\dots, d_s)$ are partitions of $n$ and $d$ respectively), and $\phi_i\in H^0(X,F_{i+1}^*F_iK)$. \begin{definition} The Simpson type (type for short, see Remark \ref{rk:Laumon_vs_Simpson_type}) of the fixed point $\Ee=(\bigoplus_{i=0}^s F_i,\bigoplus_{i=i}^s \phi_i)$ is the pair $(\ol{n},\ol{d})$, where $\ol{n}$ and $\ol{d}$ are ordered partitions of $n$ and $d$ respectively of the same length, corresponding to the ranks and degrees of the graded terms $F_i$.
+where $F_i$ is a rank $n_i$ degree $d_i$ vector bundle (where $\ol{n}=(n_0,\dots, n_s)$ and $\ol{d}=(d_0,\dots, d_s)$ are ordered partitions of $n$ and $d$ respectively), and $\phi_i\in H^0(X,F_{i+1}^*F_iK)$. \begin{definition} The Simpson type (type for short, see Remark \ref{rk:Laumon_vs_Simpson_type}) of the fixed point $\Ee=(\bigoplus_{i=0}^s F_i,\bigoplus_{i=i}^s \phi_i)$ is the pair $(\ol{n},\ol{d})$, where $\ol{n}$ and $\ol{d}$ are ordered partitions of $n$ and $d$ respectively of the same length, corresponding to the ranks and degrees of the graded terms $F_i$.
 We will denote by $\mathbf{F}_{\ol{n},\ol{d}}$ an irreducible component of the fixed point set of given type $({\ol{n},\ol{d}})$. \end{definition} \begin{remark} In \cite[Def.
-1.7]{Laumon}, Laumon introduced a different notion of (nilpotent) type for an arbitrary Higgs bundle, henceforth called Laumon-type.
-Given partitions $(\ol{n},\ol{d})$ with $n_0\geq \dots\geq n_s$ and generically stable summands, then the Simpson type of a fixed point as defined in Definition \ref{def:type_fixed_point} is a {\it nilpotent Laumon-type} (thus also a Laumon-type) in Laumon's terminology. \end{remark} Types determine the irreducible components of the fixed point set \cite[Corollary 3.3]{Bozec}.
-Moreover, there is a correspondence between the irreducible components of the nilpotent cone and of the fixed point set.
+1.7]{Laumon}, Laumon introduced a different notion of (nilpotent) type for an arbitrary nilpotent Higgs bundle, henceforth called Laumon-type.
+Given ordered partitions $(\ol{n},\ol{d})$ with $n_0\geq \dots\geq n_s$ and such that the generic point in the component $\mathbf{F}_{\ol{n},\ol{d}}$ satisfies that the summands $F_i$ are stable, then the Simpson type of a fixed point as per Definition \ref{def:type_fixed_point} is a {\it nilpotent Laumon-type} (thus also a Laumon-type) in Laumon's terminology. \end{remark} Types determine the irreducible components of the fixed point set \cite[Corollary 3.3]{Bozec}.
+Moreover, there is a one-to-one correspondence between the irreducible components of the nilpotent cone and of the fixed point set.
 The relationship is given by the Bialynicki-Birula stratification: taking limits at $\infty$ defines a Zariski locally trivial fibration

-where $\mathbf{F}$ denotes an irreducible component of the fixed point locus and Then, components of the nilpotent cone are precisely the closures $\mathbf{C}_{\ol{n},\ol{d}}:=\ol{\mathbf{F}^-}_{\ol{n},\ol{d}}\subset h^{-1}(0)$.
+where $\Fixd$ denotes an irreducible component of the fixed point locus and Then, components of the nilpotent cone are precisely the closures $\mathbf{C}_{\ol{n},\ol{d}}:=\ol{\mathbf{F}^-}_{\ol{n},\ol{d}}\subset h^{-1}(0)$.